hockemeyer-ucb/pd-sv-analysis/README.md

 ## Suggested hardware

+The script will read the VCF files in parallel up to the max number of CPU and will consume copius amount of RAM during the serialization process.
+It has been successully develop and tested using the following parameters.
+Please note that in it's current version, the script will crash an instance with 8 CPU and 64 Gb of RAM.

 - OS: Ubuntu 24.04 LTS
 - Architecture: ARM64
 - Diskspace: 25 Gb
 - CPU: 16
-- RAM: 32 Gb
+- RAM: 124 Gb
 - Test dataset runtime: ~5 mins
 - Full dataset runtime: ~2 hrs

-I have successfully run the test and the full data set on a MacBook Air with Apple M3 AMD64 chipset with 8 CPUs and 16Gb of RAM.
+I have successfully run the test data on a MacBook Air with Apple M3 AMD64 chipset with 8 CPUs and 24Gb of RAM in less than 5 minutes.

-## Knit the RMakdown documents (with .Rmd files)
+## Kniting the RMarkdown documents (with .Rmd files)

 The 00_main_document_Run1and2.Rmd is the main file referencing all the other children files.
 To knit (i.e to generate an html report), run the following commands from an R terminal: